California Multiple Award Schedules Unit Scorecard

 Each year, the Contracts Management Unit bids or re-bids new contracts for state and local agencies.
 For more information, go to: Statewide Commodity Contracts.

-The Statewide Commodity Contracts unit tracks its processing time, from initiation to award, and its Annual Cumulative Savings, in both dollars and percentage.
+The Statewide Commodity Contracts unit tracks its processing time, from initiation to award, and its savings, in both dollars and percentage.

 The projects listed below represent contract re-bid efforts or establishment of new contracts.
 Targets reported include: cycle time (expressed in business days), level of Small Business (SB) participation achieved, level of Disabled Veteran Business Enterprise (DVBE) participation achieved, Savings level achieved, and if the contract has Environmental Preferred Purchasing(EPP) factors.